 You Gotta Know These Revolutionary War Generals

 - Benedict Arnold: Volunteering for service following the Battle of Lexington, he joined Ethan Allen in the attack on Fort Ticonderoga.
 Appointed by Washington to capture Quebec, he was severely wounded in the failed December 1775 assault that also saw the death of General Richard Montgomery.
 Arming a flotilla on Lake Champlain, he attacked the British forces at Valcour Island, earning accolades — perhaps at the cost of the support of other officers.
 Passed over for promotion, Washington personally persuaded him not to resign.
 Promoted following his defense of Danbury, he again considered resignation, but won victory at Ft.
 Stanwix, and commanded advance battalions at Saratoga, where he was wounded in the fight.
 Sent to command Philadelphia, he lived extravagantly among Loyalists, and skirted several regulations to raise money, prompting investigations.
-After marrying Peggy Shippen, he made overtures to the British, alerting them to a plan to invade Canada, and planning to betray his expected command of West Point.
+After marrying Peggy Shippen, he made overtures to the British, planning to betray his command of West Point.
 When his contact, Major John Andre was captured, he escaped.
 Later, as part of the British army he raided New London, Connecticut, and led several raids on Virginia.

 - John Burgoyne: “Gentleman Johnny,” as he was known due to his cultural tastes (Burgoyne was also a playwright), he began his Revolutionary War career under Gage, returning to England after ineffectiveness in 1774–1775.
 Sent to reinforce Canada, he formulated a plan to isolate New England with the help of Barry St. Leger and William Howe.
 The plan worked as far as capturing Fort Ticonderoga, but met resistance when he sent his Hessians to attack Bennington.
 Exhausted, his troops met trouble at Saratoga, being repulsed at Freedman’s Farm, and being forced to surrender after Bemis Heights.
 Paroled on condition he returned to England, Burgoyne was later appointed commander-in-chief of Ireland.

-- Charles Cornwallis, First Marquess of Cornwallis: An aristocrat and ensign in 1756, he fought in the battle of Minden, and by the end of the Seven Years’ War he was a captain.
+- Charles Cornwallis, First Marquess Cornwallis: An aristocrat and ensign in 1756, he fought in the battle of Minden, and by the end of the Seven Years’ War he was a captain.
 Made aide-de-camp to George III, he made colonel, and was promoted to major general before being sent to America.
 After a failed assault on Charleston, he served under Sir Henry Clinton in the battle of Long Island, but made his mark in fighting at Manhattan and pursued Washington across the Hudson, being outmaneuvered by Washington at Princeton (January 3, 1777).
 Following this defeat he directed the main attack on Brandywine Creek, and reinforced Germantown as part of the plan to capture Philadelphia.
 Promoted to second-in-command under Clinton after the Philadelphia campaign, he led the Battle of Monmouth before returning home to attend his sick wife.
-Sent south in 1780 to capture Charleston, he bested Horatio Gates at Camden (North Carolina) and Nathaniel Greene at Guilford Courthouse, the latter a pyrrhic victory that likely led to his defeat in attempts to contain Lafayette in Virginia.
+Sent south in 1780 to capture Charleston, he bested Horatio Gates at Camden (South Carolina) and Nathanael Greene at Guilford Courthouse, the latter a pyrrhic victory that likely led to his defeat in attempts to contain Lafayette in Virginia.
 Following this, he occupied Yorktown in August 1781, where he was surrounded by American and French forces, and forced to surrender.
 Following the war, he was appointed governor-general of India, and proved to be a capable administrator.

 - Horatio Gates: Wounded in the disastrous French and Indian War attack on Fort Duquesne, it was there he first met George Washington.
 Recommended by Washington to be adjutant general of the army at the outbreak of revolution, he organized the army around Boston into an effective force.
 Promoted to major general in 1776, he was assigned to command troops in New York originally intended to invade Canada.
 Briefly put in charge of Philadelphia, he then directed the defense of New York against Burgoyne’s invasion attempt, leading to victory at Saratoga.
 Following this he became involved in the Conway cabal, an attempt to replace Washington, which led to coldness between the two.
-Placed in command of the South over Washington’s objections by Congress, he tried to raise adequate forces, but lost the battle of Camden to Cornwallis, and was replaced by Nathaniel Greene.
+Placed in command of the South over Washington’s objections by Congress, he tried to raise adequate forces, but lost the battle of Camden to Cornwallis, and was replaced by Nathanael Greene.
 Washington then accepted Gates back as his deputy, a position he held until the end of the war.

 - Nathanael Greene: A prominent Rhode Island politician prior to the revolution, he raised a militia company but was not elected their captain due to his partial lameness.
 Following his work in the siege of Boston, he marched his army to Long Island, where they aided in the battles around New York.
 Following the loss of Fort Washington, Greene led forces into victory at the Battle of Trenton, and then again distinguished himself by protecting Washington’s force at the Battle of Brandywine.
 Greene then led the main force at Germantown, and led the evacuation of positions along the Delaware River in fall 1777.
 The next year, Greene’s logistical talents led Washington to appoint him quartermaster general, a position he only accepted if he were allowed to retain field troops.
 He then led those troops as the right wing in the Battle of Monmouth.
 The quartermaster general position led to conflicts with the Continental Congress, and Greene resigned in 1780.
 Appointed to command to replace the traitor Benedict Arnold, he was sent south following Gates’ loss at Camden.
 Joining with Daniel Morgan, he retreated from Cornwallis’ forces for two months until a crippling counterattack at Guilford Courthouse, which gave a costly victory to the British.
 Until the end of the war, Greene led a spirited offensive against Lord Rawdon’s — and later Duncan Stuart’s — forces, besieging Augusta and Ninety-Six, and establishing headquarters in Charleston following Washington’s victory at Yorktown.